svrooij/msgraph-sdk-dotnet-batching/README.md

 [![Follow on Twitter][badge_twitter]][link_twitter]
 [![Check my blog][badge_blog]][link_blog]

 I like building applications and am somewhat of a Microsoft Graph API expert.
 I used this knowledge to build this batching helper.
 But I'm only human so please validate, and if you find an [issue][link_issues] please let me know.
 If you like this extension give me a shout out on [twitter @svrooij][link_twitter].
+You can also [follow my blog][link_blog] if you're interested in these sort of projects

 [badge_hackathon]: https://img.shields.io/badge/Microsoft%20365-Hackathon-orange?style=for-the-badge&logo=microsoft
 [link_hackathon]: https://github.com/microsoft/hack-together